DataDog/datadog-lambda-js/README.md

 For additional details on trace and log connection, check out the [official documentation for Datadog trace client](https://datadoghq.dev/dd-trace-js/).

+### Plugins

 The `fs` module is disabled by default.
 If you want to enable it you have to set the environment variable `DD_TRACE_DISABLED_PLUGINS` to `''` or to a comma-separated list of the plugins you want to disable.
 See the full list of supported plugins [here](https://docs.datadoghq.com/tracing/compatibility_requirements/nodejs/).

+### Tracer Initialization

+By default, the Datadog Lambda library automatically initializes the tracer.
+However, you can follow the steps below to initialize the tracer with [custom settings](https://datadoghq.dev/dd-trace-js/#tracer-settings) in your own function code.

+1. Set enviornment variable `DD_TRACE_ENABLED` to `false`, so the Datadog Lambda library does not initialize the tracer.
+1. Add the following snippet to the function code to manually initialize the tracer with your desired settings.
+    ```js
+    const tracer = require('dd-trace').init({
+      enabled: true,
+      tags: {
+        "_dd.origin": "lambda",
+      },
+      sampleRate: 0.1 // e.g., keep 10% of traces
+    });
+    ```

 ### Trace & Log Correlation